NIT-Administrative-Systems/DataHub-Docs/introduction/quickstart.md

 ## Consuming Data
 *DataHub could help me consume another system's data*
 - Identify/define the specific requirements for the service.
-- Identify the producing system/owner of the data points.
+- Identify the producing system/owner of the data.
 - Open a footprints ticket with 'DataHub' in the subject.
   - Route the ticket to Jason Miller (NUIT Administrative Systems).
 - Your request will be evaluated.